bitcoinwords/bitcoinwords.github.io/_pages/pgp.md

 [WORDS Public Key](https://raw.githubusercontent.com/bitcoinwords/bitcoinwords.github.io/master/assets/public-key/WORDS-public-key.txt){: .btn .btn--warning}

 When you are ready, consider uploading your public key to your website or a keyserver.
 A keyserver is a directory of public keys.
 People can lookup your public key by email address with these tools.
+Be sure to verify that the public key you have for the individual is definitely theirs by checking with that person.
+You can’t just search a key server for this, you need to check with them directly or pick it up from a website or social media post that can be reliably anchored to their identity. **Remember, don't trust, verify.**

 I use this keyserver:
 [keys.openpgp.org](https://keys.openpgp.org/){: .btn .btn--primary}